csglab/gedi2_manuscript/README.md

 ## Overview

-This repository provides a complete pipeline for reproducing the computational analyses and figures from the GEDI 2 manuscript, demonstrating improvements in the GEDI (Gene Expression Deconvolution Interactive) method for analyzing single-cell RNA sequencing data.
+This repository provides a complete pipeline for reproducing the computational analyses and figures from the GEDI 2 manuscript, demonstrating improvements in the GEDI  method for analyzing single-cell RNA sequencing data.

 ## Prerequisites